WWitman/swagger-node-slack/README-blog2.md

 We'll create what Slack calls an "Incoming WebHook" integration.
 This type of Slack integration lets you post data from an external source/service into Slack.

-We'll call the back-end API it like this...
+We'll call the back-end API using cURL, like this...

 `curl -X POST -H "Content-Type: application/x-www-form-urlencoded" http://localhost:10010/ticker -d "text=AAPL`